pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 }
 ```

-The plugin configuration has the following properties.
+The plugin configuration has two properties.

 | Property | Default.             | Description |
 | :------- | :------------------- | :---------- |